Characterization of Time Delay Interferometry combinations for the LISA instrument noise: Abstract

 \section{Abstract}

 Time delay interferometry (TDI) is a post-processing technique used in the Laser Interferometer Space Antenna (LISA) to reduce laser frequency noise by building an equal-arm interferometer via combining time-shifted raw phase measurements.
-Many so-called 2nd generation TDI variables have been found that sufficiently suppress laser frequency noise considering realistic LISA orbital dynamics. \\ In this paper, we want to investigate the relationships between these different TDI channels to understand the optimal approach for recovering all information from the raw phase measurements.
-It is already well known from the literature that the entire space of TDI solutions can be generated out of the 4 combinations $\alpha$, $\beta$, $\gamma$, and $\zeta$, at least under the approximation of three different but constant constellation arms (1st generation TDI).
-We apply this result to a core subset of the 2nd generation combinations reported in the literature, for which we compute explicitly how they can be approximated in terms of these 4 generators and show numerically that these approximations are accurate enough to model the noises not suppressed by TDI.
-Finally, we identify multiple possible 2nd generation representatives of $\alpha$, $\beta$, $\gamma$, and $\zeta$, and discuss which might be ideal to use for the LISA data analysis.
+The set of so-called 2nd generation TDI variables which sufficiently suppress laser frequency noise considering realistic LISA orbital dynamics has recently been expanded by a large number of additional solutions.
+In this paper, we characterize these new TDI channels by relating them to the well-known 1st generation variables $\alpha$, $\beta$, $\gamma$, and $\zeta$.
+We compute explicitly how each 2nd generation variable can be approximated as a linear combination of these four 1st generation variables, and show numerically that these approximations are accurate enough to model the noises not suppressed by TDI.
+We use these results to discuss how the newly found channels might be advantagous to use for the LISA data analysis.
 In addition, we demonstrate that newly found variants of the variable $\zeta$ significantly out-perform the ones previously known from the literature.